-Highlights of the program:
+Highlights of the METALS Program

 - 12-month, 12-course duration.

-- Substantial real world team-based project for an external client.
+- Substantial real-world, team-based project for an external client.

-Upon completion of the Masters in Educational Technology and Applied Learning Science, graduates will:
+Upon completion of the METALS program, graduates will:

 - Understand how these technologies can be applied to engineer and implement innovative and effective educational solutions.